hasura/graphql-engine/docs/graphql/manual/migrations/index.rst

 Introduction
 ------------

+It is typical for developers to use some kind of "migration" tool to track changes to the Postgres schema.
+Usually the SQL statements used to create the tables, views etc. are stored as a single file or multiple files.
+Certain tools also let's you add an "up" and a "down" step so that you can roll-back the changes.

+When you connect Hasura to a Postgres database and use the Console to "track" a table, a piece of information is added to the Hasura "metadata" (configuration) indicating this table in Postgres should be exposed via GraphQL.
+Similarly, when most of the actions on the Console updates the metadata.

-When you're in the development phase, you'll be using the Hasura Console to create and track tables, create relationships, add permissions etc. When you need to move to a new environment, it will become quite hard to re-do all these operations using the console again on a fresh database.
-You might be looking for a way to declaratively export the Hasura metadata so that you can apply it on another instance from a CI/CD setup to reproduce the same setup.
-You might be looking for a way to do a dev --> staging --> production promotion scenario.
+In the development phase, you'll be using the Hasura Console to create and track tables, create relationships, add permissions etc. When you need to move to a new environment, it will become quite hard to re-do all these operations using the console again on a fresh database.
+You might be looking for a way to export the Hasura metadata so that you can apply it on another instance from a CI/CD setup to reproduce the same setup.
+You might also be looking for a way to do a dev --> staging --> production environment promotion scenario.

 Well, you've come to the right place.
 To address all these scenarios, Hasura is bundled with a schema/metadata migration system which can be used to